TUNNELING-GROUP/aqua-duct/docs/source/valve/valve_config.rst

                                             :ref:`scope_definition`.
 scope_convexhull            True            Flag to set if *Scope* is direct or convex hull definition. scope_everyframe            False           Flag to set *Scope* evaluation mode.
 If set ``True`` *Scope* is
                                             evaluated in every frame.
-This make sense if the definition is complex and depends on distances between molecular entities. scope_convexhull_inflate    None            Increase (or if negative decrease) size of the scope convex hull. object                      None            Definition of *Object* of interest.
+This makes sense if the definition is complex and depends on distances between molecular entities. scope_convexhull_inflate    None            Increase (or if negative - decrease) size of the scope convex hull. object                      None            Definition of *Object* of interest.
 See also :ref:`object_definition`.